WELCOME TO LONGFORD COUNTY COUNCIL WEBSITE

 The Role of Longford County Council Longford County Council was constituted under the Local Government (Ireland) Act, 1898.
 It is one of 29 County Councils in the Republic of Ireland serving a population of 31,068 (2002 Census) and delivering a wide range of services necessary to the physical, economic, social and cultural life of the county.

 Local Authorities perform both a representational and an operational function because the Irish system of Local Government encompasses both democratic representation and public representation.
 The representational role is performed directly by the elected members of the County Council.
-Longford County Council has 21 members from 4 electoral areas within the County boundary.
+Longford County Council has 18 members from 3 electoral areas within the County boundary.
 Members of the Council are elected according to a system of proportional representation for a period of five years.
-The Mayor is elected from the membership of the Council at the annual meeting usually held in July of each year.
-The wide range of functions performed by the elected representatives are called "reserved functions" and these lay down the framework of policy under which the County Manager operates.
+The Cathaoirleach is elected from the membership of the Council at the annual meeting usually held in July of each year.
+The wide range of functions performed by the elected representatives are called "reserved functions" and these lay down the framework of policy under which the Chief Executive operates.
 Such functions comprise mainly decisions on major matters of policy and include:

 The County Council makes its decisions by Resolution at its monthly meetings.
-The operational role is performed by the County Manager and his staff.
+The operational role is performed by the Chief Executive and their staff.
 They are responsible for the day-to-day administration of the Council.
-The functions carried out by the County Manager are called " executive functions".
+The functions carried out by the Chief Executive are called " executive functions".
 Such functions include:

-The County Manager makes his decisions by written Manager's Order.
-In making his decisions the County Manager must act in a way that is consistent with the policy which has been established by the elected members and have regard to their wishes.
+The Chief Executive makes his decisions by written Manager's Order.
+In making his decisions the Chief Executive must act in a way that is consistent with the policy which has been established by the elected members and have regard to their wishes.
 He has the right to attend meetings and take part in discussions but is not entitled to vote.
-Whenever requested by the Mayor or elected members, the County Manager must furnish all information in his possession or procurement concerning any business of the Local Authority.
+Whenever requested by the Cathaoirleach or elected members, the Chief Executive must furnish all information in his possession or procurement concerning any business of the Local Authority.
 He must inform the elected members before undertaking any new works other than works of maintenance or repair.
 The Local Authority may prohibit the undertaking of any such works thus brought to its notice, provided that they are not works which the Local Authority is required by law to undertake.

 Proposals for the reform of local government in Ireland were published in the policy document "Better Local Government - A Programme for Change", 1996.
 The objective of the Programme is to create a modern, efficient and properly resourced system of local government based on the following principles: